Coeur/jastor/README.md

 ---
 Having fun so far?

-Jastor also supports arrays of a certain type:
+Jdimo also supports arrays of a certain type:

 ```js
 // JSON